 The OPEC Fund's financing instruments

 The OPEC Fund provides its financial assistance in a number of ways.
-The main methods of funding are: public sector loans, direct support to private enterprise, trade financing, and grants (go to menu on the left for these funding mechanisms).
+The main methods of funding are: public sector loans, direct support to private enterprise, trade financing, and grants (go to the 'What we offer' menu selection at the top of the page).